-"A quick tea time treat.
-Serve warm, buttered, and with jam or honey."
+These tea biscuits are a quick tea-time treat.
+Serve warm, buttered, and with jam or honey.

 GREAT!!!
 The taste and texture were quite wonderful.
 I left the butter in slightly larger pieces, which I think adds to flakiness, and I got eleven 3-inch biscuits out of this recipe.
 The first person who tried them said they were much better than his wife's, and he asked for the recipe!
 I've tried several other popular biscuit recipes from this site, and I like this one the best.